tshepang/blog/content/zodiac-and-david-fincher.md

 +++

-There's no better movie director in my mind than David Fincher, an honor granted due to his work in the excellent [Se7en] and the masterpiece, [Fight Club] .
+There's no better movie director in my mind than David Fincher, an honor granted due to his work in the excellent [Se7en], as well as *Fight Club* .
 He has made 4 other movies, most impressive of which is *The Game*. *Zodiac*, his latest, has among the most complex *storylines* in movie experience and I leave it unrated for I don't know what I can say about it, other than that I expected it to have been